 ✓ Be prepared to submit the entry fee either through PayPal or by US mail.

 - Sonnets may be written in Shakespearean, Spenserian, Petrarchan, or Non-Traditional rhyme schemes, but each must be fourteen lines long and written entirely (or predominantly) in iambic pentameter form.
 (Read more about the sonnet form here: About the Sonnet.)
 Sonnets must be written by the individual who is submitting them, and only previously unpublished sonnets are eligible.
 Sonnets that were submitted to the Maria W. Faust Sonnet Contest in prior years are ineligible.

-- There is a $5 FEE for up to three sonnets per entry.
+- There is a $5 FEE for up to three sonnets per entry through April 30, 2024.
+To encourage timely submissions, the entry fee will increase to $10 on May 1, 2024.
 The entry fee may be submitted through PayPal or by US mail.
 There is NO FEE for entrants in the Youth category (high school and younger) or for undergraduate college students.